Dear Delegates of the Economic and Social Council,

 It is my absolute honor to welcome you to this year’s BERMUN conference!

 On a more personal note, I am a 16-year-old proud German-American citizen living in Berlin.
 I have been attending the John F. Kennedy School since the age of 5, and since then, I have expressed a strong interest in world politics.
-I spend my free time playing baseball, hanging out with friends, occasionally playing video games, and reading.
-I believe that safeguarding space from militarization is a critical issue that demands urgent discussion and decisive action.
+I spend my free time playing baseball and basketball, hanging out with friends, occasionally playing video games, and reading.
+I strongly believe that addressing wealth inequality is essential for building a fairer and more stable global order for all societies.
 I look forward to meeting you all as we tackle these challenges together and, hopefully, end the conference with a strong and effective solution!

 Sincerely,